Isaac7app/ReactProject-Ecommerce/README.md

 # ReactProject-Ecommerce
-Creating a e-commerce web app with react
+Creating an e-commerce web app with react